verifyica-team/pipeliner/README.md

 # Pipeliner Options

-Pipeliner has four options:
+Pipeliner has 7 options:

+- `--version`
+  - shows the version
+  - can be used with `--minimal` for just the build number
 - `--timestamps`
   - include timestamps in output
 - `--log`
   - log to a file
 - `--trace`
   - include trace messages in output
 - `--minimal`
   - only include commands, command output, and errors in output
+- `-P<property name>=<value>`
+  - sets a property
+  - repeatable
+- `-E<environment variable>=<value>`
+  - sets an environment variable
+  - repeatable

-Optionally, the options can be set using environment variables:
+Optionally, some options can be set using environment variables:

 - `PIPELINER_TIMESTAMPS=true`
 - `PIPERLINER_LOG=true`